phl5678/MyReads/README.md

    - In the book detail popup, you are able to add it to the shelf or change the shelf.

-## Backend API
+## Misc
-https://reactnd-books-api.udacity.com Provided by Udacity.
+1. Backend API https://reactnd-books-api.udacity.com Provided by Udacity.
 The available endpoints are
    - GET /books/:bookId
      - get one book info
    - GET /books
      - get all books in the bookshelf
    - PUT /books/:bookId
      - update the book shelf info for one book
    - POST /search with {"query": <query string>} in body.
      - search keywords and return a list of books.
+2. All js codes are passed Prettier/ESLint run.